-Olga’s husband, Bill Keever is a graduate of Napa High School but spent most of his working years abroad including time as CEO of Vodaphone Asia.
+Olga Keever (who we first met with) is married to Bill Keever, a graduate of Napa High School but spent most of his working years abroad including time as CEO of Vodaphone Asia.
 With retirement age setting in they were looking for something to occupy their time and realistically they were thinking they would sell grapes, not actually oversee a winery.
 Both Bill and Olga have always enjoyed wine; their passion for wine was certainly helped during their time living in Europe (close to several famous wine regions).
 Eventually they returned to the world-famous Napa Valley, hired Jim Barbour to plant their vineyards followed by the construction of the winery (completed in 2006).

-Their vineyard layout was designed by well-known vineyard manager, Jim Barbour.
-And it is Jim who highly recommended their winemaker, Celia Welch who has made every Keever vintage since their inaugural vintage in 2002.
+The entire property is 21 acres of which 6.5 acres are planted to vines – primarily to Cabernet Sauvignon but also a few rows of Malbec and a small block of Clone 1 Sauvignon Blanc on the upper part of their vineyard.
+The soils are rocky and the vines are planted on the hillsides.
+They yield only about 2 tons per acre each year; some of the vines are netted to protect against hungry birds and some rows utilize shade cloth on one side of the vines.
+It was Jim who highly recommended their winemaker, Celia Welch who has made every Keever vintage since their inaugural vintage in 2002.
 Celia is a well-regarded long time Napa based winemaker (been making wine in the valley for more then 30 years) – who has consulted for select premium clients over the years including Scarecrow.
 She also produces her own small label here called Corra.

 Born and raised in Medford, Oregon – her introduction to wine came early through her fathers passion for wine.
 He was a home winemaker and collector and she grew up helping him make wine.
 Her first introduction to the Napa Valley was in the 1960’s during trips with her family.
 She graduated from UC Davis in 1982 with a degree B.S. degree in Fermentation Science at a time when a number of now prominent women winemakers were enrolled including Pam Starr and Heidi Peterson Barrett and others who work in Napa and beyond.